What Is Overmolding. Insert Molding, Two Shot Molding And Co Injection Molding

 • Step 3: Substrate and subsequent bonds with each other and we get a single over-molded part after cooling.

-Two Shot Molding ( Multi Shot Molding)
+Two Shot Molding ( Multi-Shot Molding)

 Two Shot molding, often called Multi-Material or 2K molding is a widely used overmolding process.
 It requires a special injection molding machine that supports multi-barrel for multi-material injection.
 Also, it should have a rotating arrangement for the tools so that multiple materials can be injected into the same mold.
 Part manufactured in two-shot molding can also be done using insert molding but in the case of two-shot molding, you will get better quality.

-Two shot molding manufacturing process
+The two-shot molding manufacturing process

 • Step 1: Material is injected from the 1st barrel to the mold.
 This is the substrate material